vinoshg/DSA-LeetCode/README.md

     }
 }
 ```
+12. [Edit Distance](https://leetcode.com/problems/edit-distance/description/) - O(mn) & O(mn)
+- Question: Compute the minimum number of operations required to convert one string into another using insert, delete, or replace operations.
+- Solution: 1.
+DP - classic example of the edit distance (Levenshtein distance) problem
+-

 ## Ad-hoc
 - Problems that don’t fit into a standard category and require a unique approach like Swapping, Sorting, HashMap, Manipulation